11Zero/DemoBCG/README.md

 # DemoBCG
-Demo for BCGsoft,expecially about chart and grid
+##Demo for BCGsoft,expecially about chart and grid
+##based on MFC in VC6